AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - On Triton find (lfs find ... ) all the dirs/files at $WRKDIR that do not belong to your group.
    Tip: on Triton at WRKDIR your username $USER and group name are the same.
 On any other filesystem, ``$(id -gn)`` returns your group name.
- - On Triton find (lfs find) all the directories at $WRKDIR that do not have s-bit set
+ - extend above command to fix the group ownership  (... | xargs)
- - (*) extend both above commands (lfs find ...) to fix the "wrong" files and directories
+ - On Triton go through all $WRKDIR subdirectories with 'lfs find ...' and set s-bit for the group
  - (*) using find, duplicate current directory tree (to some other dir, only tree, no content)